cdl-geneseo/geneseo-dictionary/B/Birthday-Mug.md

 # Birthday Mug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Birthday Mug

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- a mug given to those celebrating their 21st birthday at the Vital Spot that allows the wielder to have access to free beer for that night.